Bozar/FungusCave/README.md

 >
 > -- Pages from Encyclopedia of Yendor.

-## About Version 0.0.2

 Fungus Cave is still under development.
-Version 0.0.2 is more like a tech demo than a playable game.
-There are 10 dummies in the dungeon.
-Try to kill them all.
-You can press Space at any time to reload the game.
+There is only one dungeon level at the moment.
+Kill all the enemies who have loot to win the game.

 ## Key-bindings

 Normal mode:

 * h/j/k/l/y/u/b/n, Number pad, Arrow keys: Move around.
-* .: Wait 1 turn.
+* ., Number pad 5: Wait 1 turn.
-* o: Auto explore.
 * x: Enter examine mode.
-* Space: Reload the game.

 Examine mode:

-* h/j/k/l, Number pad, Arrow keys: Move around.
+* h/j/k/l/y/u/b/n, Number pad, Arrow keys: Move around.
-* n/o/PgDn: Lock next target.
+* o/d/PgDn: Lock next target.
-* p/i/PgUp: Lock previous target.
+* i/s/PgUp: Lock previous target.
 * Esc: Exit examine mode.

+Some key-bindings and features are only available in Wizard Mode.
+Open `Data/test.xml`, set `IsWizard` to `true`.
+When in Wizard Mode, there is a question mark before the version number in the lower right corner.

 Wizard mode:

+* c: Open the menu to buy powers.
+* Space (Buy power): Buy a new power.
+* Space (Normal Mode): Reload the game.
+* o: Auto explore.
+* p: Print PC's energy cost.
+* q: Gain 1 potion.
 * 1: Switch fog of war.
 * 2: Print PC's current energy.
 * 3: Gain energy for PC.
-* p: Print PC's energy cost.

-## Powers

-You gain 3 random powers at the start of each game.
-This is for testing only.
-Powers have to be purchased with potions in the actual game.

-Defense, energy:

-* Vigor: Restore a fixed amount of energy every turn.
-* Adrenaline: Restore energy every turn.
-The restoration increases at low HP.

-Defense, HP:

-* First Aid: Restore 1 HP every turn if your current HP is less than 4.
-* Reaper: Restore 2 HP whenever you kill an enemy.

-Defense, infection:

-* Immunity: You are less likely to be infected.
-* Fast Heal: Infections last 2 turns, instead of 5.

-Attack powers:

-* Siphon: Attack drains enemy's energy, which increases with your damage.
-* Plague: Attack is more likely to infect enemy.
-* Bleed: Increase damage by 1.

 ## Infections

 Attacks are guarenteed to hit and they have a chance to infect the target.
 The first three infections are counted as Stress, which is used to unlock Powers.
 The fourth infection actually takes effect.
-Any more infections will drain your energy.
+Any more infections will increase the duration of your current infection.

 There are three types of infections:

 * Slow: Move and attack costs more energy.
-* Poisoned: You are more likely to be infected.
+* Mutated: You can only restore 5 HP (instead of 10) after reviving.
+Muatated enemies drop 1 more potion.
 * Weak: Decrease damage by 1.